 Even if you have perfect vision, all contact lenses, including colored contacts, require a prescription and proper fitting by an optometrist.

-Contact us at Issaquah Eyeworks and make an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang to get properly examined for a contact lens prescription.
+Contact us at Issaquah Eyeworks and make an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang to get properly examined for a contact lens prescription.